FRD-Gov/constitution/README.md

 ### Section 5

 There shall be an executive council comprised of the founding fathers, the creators of the ratifying states along with the first president of the FRD.
-With a majority of the council's vote, they may declare a state of emergency and appoint an Emergency Regent.
+With a unanimous vote by the council, they may declare a state of emergency and appoint an Emergency Regent.
 The Regent will have all permissions necessary to remedy any emergency situation without delays.
 Their position will last for 1 week, and then they will be demoted back to their former position.
-The Regent may be demoted before the week is up if the executive council unanimously votes to remove.
+The Regent may be demoted before the week is up if the executive council votes with a simple majority to remove.

 In the case of a raid, if swift action is required, any member of the executive council may mute or ban raiders.
 If this action is taken, the Supreme Court will rule if this was acceptable.
 If a member was banned they will also rule on if that member should stay banned.